 Robert Zint, MATC: Ministry 2024

-From Pulpit to Podcast: Storytelling About the Art of Paying Attention
+From Pulpit to Podcast: Storytelling about the Art of Paying Attention

 Abstract

-From the left bookend of my life, the early adult years, I was immersed in somewhat subconscious efforts to validate my masculinity and navigate ministry positions; both efforts weighted down with my evangelical background and its confines of protocol and dogma.Occasional epiphanies would provide glimpses of a future life, but I was primarily “flying by the seat of my pants,” – and yet simultaneously on autopilot.
+From the left bookend of my life, the early adult years, I was immersed in somewhat subconscious efforts to validate my masculinity and navigate ministry positions; both efforts weighed down with my evangelical background and its confines of protocol and dogma.
+Occasional epiphanies would provide glimpses of a future life, but I was primarily “flying by the seat of my pants,” – and yet simultaneously on autopilot.
 As a Captain, navigating a course while on autopilot is unimaginative, at the least.
 At worst, it can be dangerous – especially if you aren’t paying attention.

 It is appallingly easy to be lulled into an unimaginative life of faith; to pay little attention to – not only our fellow humans – but also to the Creator who relishes our engagement.
 The amount of distraction and deceit is also legion, actively robbing us of real flourishing and replacing it with appealing fakery.
 It took disruption for me to recognize these truths.